 The community version is mostly Read Only data, but it is still a great way to confirm if a device has policies for Apps, Updates, Task Sequences, and Baselines, without having to log onto the machine.

 Let’s check out a few other tools:

 Launching the “Install Missing Software Updates” brings us to the “Software Updates” Tab in the Remote Software Center, and allows us to take action to trigger installing a missing patch on the machines.

-I also decide I want to clear the ccmcache on those machines.
-I think I’ll be nice and clear up some additional space on those devices.
+I can also decide to clear the ccmcache on those machines.
+I think I’ll be nice and clear up some additional space on those devices as well.

-TThen I think to myself, now that they have more space, let’s add them to a collection to pull down a huge update.
-So I run the "Add Device(s) to Collection tool, allowing me to select a collection to have them go into, and then show me the progress.
+Now that they have more space, let’s add them to a collection to pull down a huge update.
+Run the “Add Device(s) to Collection” tool, and then select a collection to have them go into, and then show me the progress.

 There are several more actions, but you’ll also notice several that are unavailable.
 Those are left there and simply disabled if you’re not licensed for them.
-So here is a really busy image of the items available when right clicking on a Collection:
+Here is a complete list of the items that are available for use by community users when right clicking on a Collection: